Is it safe to use essential oils in your hair?

 Rosemary may also be nourishing for split ends and works well for both dry and oily hair.

-#11: Clove shares that stimulating property of eucalyptus and also boasts an antiseptic quality, which may help keep your scalp in great condition.
+#10: Clove shares the stimulating property of eucalyptus and boasts an antiseptic quality, which might help keep your scalp in great condition.

-#18: Lime has a nice, uplifting fragrance and also contains a boost of antioxidants, which makes it perfect for improving hair health.
+#14: Lime has a tangy, uplifting aroma and contains a bunch of antioxidants, which makes it perfect for improving hair health.

-Now that you’ve learned about the best essential oils to use for beautiful hair, you’re probably wondering how to use them.
+You’ve learned about the best essential oils to use for beautiful hair, now you’re probably wondering how to use them.

 How to Use Essential Oils in Your Hair

-Here are the best ways to use the oils listed in today’s guide:
+Here are some of the best ways to use the oils listed in today’s guide:

 #1: Add a few drops to your shampoo or conditioner.
 You can even leave your conditioner in your hair a bit longer, similar to a hair mask.